m3db/m3/docs/operational_guide/placement_configuration.md

 #### Replacing a Node

+**NOTE**: If using embedded etcd and replacing a seed node, please read the section below.

 Send a POST request to the `/api/v1/services/m3db/placement/replace` endpoint containing hosts to replace and candidates to replace it with.

 ```bash